Ground Water

 What are the Ground Water Quality Standards for Discharges in South Dakota?

 Ground water with a concentration of total dissolved solids (TDS) of less than 10,000 mg/L is classified as having the beneficial use of drinking water.
-Water under this classification have numeric ground water standards under ARSD 74:54:01:04.
-These standards list the maximum concentrations of contaminants allowed in ground water.
-If ambient concentrations are higher than these standards, the ambient ground water quality becomes the maximum concentrations allowed.
-(Ambient is determined as outlined under ARSD 74:54:02:18 .)
+Water under this classification has numeric ground water standards under ARSD 74:54:01:04 (opens in new tab) .

-The numeric ground water standards is not an exhaustive list of all potential contaminants.
-For instances where a toxic pollutant is present in ground water but does not have a numeric ground water quality standard, ARSD 74:54:01:05 applies and requires the potential toxic pollutant to be non-detectable in ground water until a maximum contaminant level or health advisory level is set for that pollutant by the United States Environmental Protection Agency (EPA).
+The numeric ground water standards are not an exhaustive list of all potential contaminants.
+If a toxic pollutant (opens in new tab) is present in ground water but does not have a numeric standard, ARSD 74:54:01:05 (opens in new tab) applies.
+This rule requires the pollutant to be non-detectable until a maximum contaminant level or health advisory level is established by the United States Environmental Protection Agency (EPA).

-If you have any further questions please contact Matt Hicks of the Water Quality Program at (605) 773-3351.
+If you have further questions, please contact Matt Hicks of the Water Quality Program at (605) 773-3351.